 In partnership with the North America Scholastic Esports Federation, UCLA Esports also plays an integral role in seeding gaming ecosystems at local high schools.
 According to Schwartz, the program will eventually host summer camps, where high schoolers can see “how it’s possible to have a career in esports, not just as a player but as a manager or an analyst.”

 Although esports is male-dominated, interest among women is growing.
-Between 2016 and 2018, women watching esports increased from 23.9% to 30.4%.
+Between 2016 and 2018, women watching esports increased from 23.9% to 30.4% of all viewers worldwide, according to market researcher Interpret.
 And about 35% of women worldwide play esports.
 However, according to Women in Games, only 5% of professional gamers are women.
 “In my online gaming experience, being a woman is really hard.
 I can’t play online games without the chance that I’ll be harassed,” says Olivia Hughes, a second-year student who is the Rocket League game manager.
 She adds, “I’m glad UCLA Esports doesn’t experience this.
 Our staff stands in solidarity with women.”

 UCLA’s gaming community offers a safe space for friendship and connection.
 “I’ve gotten a lot closer to not only players on the JV team, but also the varsity team,” says Sean Moore, a second-year student on last year’s Overwatch JV team.
 “They’ve definitely helped make quarantine more fun.”